 Asian Eyelid Surgery NYC

 The monolid or single eyelid, is a facial characteristic found in most of the Asian population, specifically people with East Asian heritage.
 Individuals with a single eyelid lack the eyelid skin flap known as the supratarsal epicanthic fold.
 Many individuals of Asian descent wish to create a “double eyelid” through Asian eyelid surgery or blepharoplasty.
 The procedure involves modifying the shape of the eyes so that they appear more open.
+This is done through asian eyelid surgery in New York.

 If you are looking for more information regarding Eyelid Surgery New York, click this link.